aReinoso007/PicoYPlacaPredictor/README.md

 # PicoPlacaPredictor
- This is a Pico y Placa Predictor built with JavaSE-11.
+ This is a Pico y Placa Predictor built with JavaSE-11 and JUnit 5 for unit testing.
- The project used JUnit 5.

  ## Problem to solve 🔍: